creature-compound/PSODNet/README.md

 requirements.txt: Contains the required Python packages for the repository.

 ## Requirements
-The requirements.txt file contains the necessary dependencies, which include common deep learning frameworks like TensorFlow or PyTorch, along with any custom dependencies for this repository.
+The requirements.txt file contains the necessary dependencies, which include common deep learning frameworks, along with any custom dependencies for this repository.

 pip install -r requirements.txt